 An interview is not a casual chat, it’s a meeting held with the purpose of determining if you have the skills, experience, character and motivation that the hiring manager is looking for.
 Listening and paying attention is just as important as answering questions because if you’re not paying attention, you’re not going to be able to give a good response.
 It’s best to eliminate all distractions such as your phone, or in Michael Scott’s case, tea bags.
 After all, they will be there after the interview is over.

-- Our start up client in #Boston is searching for a #Designer and #UX leader to drive their design strategy, build th… twitter.com/i/web/status/1… 1 week ago
+- Our client in #Boston is looking for a #Marketing #Project# Manager to join their team.
+You will be responsible fo… twitter.com/i/web/status/1… 1 week ago

-- Our client in #Bridgewater is looking for a #Marketing #Campaign #Consultant to join their team for a long-term con… twitter.com/i/web/status/1… 1 week ago
+- Our Fortune 100 client in #Warwick is looking for a #Copywriter/ #Communications Specialist to join their team for… twitter.com/i/web/status/1… 1 week ago